-- Discrete weekly curriculum time: allocated lesson times for PSHE, P4C and Circle Time - Assemblies (See Collective Act of Worship Policy) - Teaching PSHE and Citizenship through and in other subjects/curriculum areas including: - English: skills in enquiry and communication, stories that illustrate aspects of personal and social development - Mathematics: aspects of financial capability, counting and sharing - Science: (including medicines), sex, health, safety and the environment - Design & Technology: health and safety, healthy eating and use of technology - Computing: communicating with others via e-mail, finding information on the internet and checking its relevance, keeping safe online, bias and how to cope with negative online experiences - History: reasons for and results of historical events, diversity within societies, significant people, events, ideas and experiences of people from the past - Geography: topical issues concerning environment, sustainable development, land use, study of pupils' own locality and places in different parts of the world - Art and Design: reflecting on and responding to ideas and experiences communicated through works of art, craft and design from different times and cultures - Music: making the most of abilities in playing or singing, issues of cultural diversity, their, value and their expression - Physical Education: learning about health and safety, development of personal and social skills through team and individual activities, games and sports.
-The children also recognise the need for rules, leadership skills and motivation - RE: religious and moral beliefs, values and practices that underpin and influence personal and social issues and relationships.
+- Discrete weekly curriculum time: allocated lesson times for PSHE - A discrete half termly P4C lesson - Circle time activities as and when is required - Assemblies (See Collective Act of Worship Policy) - Teaching PSHE and Citizenship through and in other subjects/curriculum areas including:

+- English: skills in enquiry and communication, stories that illustrate aspects of personal and social development - Mathematics: aspects of financial capability, counting and sharing - Science: (including medicines), sex, health, safety and the environment - Design & Technology: health and safety, healthy eating and use of technology - ICT: communicating with others via e-mail, finding information on the internet and checking its relevance and keeping safe online - History: reasons for and results of historical events, diversity within societies, significant people, events, ideas and experiences of people from the past - Geography: topical issues concerning environment, sustainable development, land use, study of pupils' own locality and places in different parts of the world - Art and Design: reflecting on and responding to ideas and experiences communicated through works of art, craft and design from different times and cultures - Music: making the most of abilities in playing or singing, issues of cultural diversity, their value and their expression - Physical Education: learning about health and safety, development of personal and social skills through team and individual activities, games and sports.
+The children also recognise the need for rules and motivation - RE: religious and moral beliefs, values and practices that underpin and influence personal and social issues and relationships.
 Children reflect on family relationships, different family groups and friendship.
-They learn about rituals and traditions associated with birth, marriage and death and talk about the emotions involved - PSHE education activities and school events: Sports events, RE Visits, events that take place with partnership schools and other school or class organised events, e.g. charity work, class projects. - PSHE education includes Relationships and Sex Education which contributes significantly to a child's knowledge and understanding of his or her own body, and how it is changing and developing.
+They learn about rituals and traditions associated with birth, marriage and death and talk about the emotions involved - PSHE education activities and school events: Sports events, RE Visits, events that take place with partnership schools and other school or class organised events, e.g. charity work - PSHE education includes Relationships and Sex Education which contributes significantly to a child's knowledge and understanding of his or her own body, and how it is changing and developing.
 RSE is the lifelong learning about physical, moral and emotional development.
 It is about the importance of stable, caring, loving and respectful relationships for family life.
-The scheme of work for RSE at Hadley Wood (Appendix A: Scheme of work outline) maps out a grid of lessons/units for each year group which progresses and returns to themes as children move through the school.

-- Opportunities for KS2 pupils to be a Buddy to support other children - Whole class and individual mindfulness/meditation lessons using resources such as Headspace - Theme Weeks such as CREW Week (Creativity, Resilience, Engagement and Wellbeing Week) - Pastoral Care and Guidance: Daily interaction between staff and children, either one-to-one, in groups or specific times in the Nurture Room - National and local initiatives
+The scheme of work for RSE at Hadley Wood (Appendix A: Scheme of work outline) maps out a grid of lessons/units for each year group which progresses and returns to themes as children move through the school. - Opportunities for KS2 pupils to be a Buddy and or Peer Mediators to support other children - Whole class and individual mindfulness/meditation lessons using resources such as Headspace - Theme Weeks such as CREW Week (Creativity, Resilience, Engagement and Wellbeing Week) - Pastoral Care and Guidance: Daily interaction between staff and children, either one-to-one, in groups or specific times in the Crew Room - National and local initiatives, e.g. Sugar Smart Enfield